Erin woke up suddenly. Her hand was burning.

 Erin made it five steps out of the inn before she reluctantly turned back and closed the door behind her.
 She doubted the Goblins would come back, but—safety.
 That done, she went about the business of doing her business.

-Absentmindedly Erin walked through the door and closed it behind her.
+Absentmindedly, Erin walked through the door and closed it behind her.
 Then she went back and sat down at the table.
-She looked at the dirty, bloody bandage.
+Only then did she feel the wet fabric clinging to her hand and look down.
+She looked at the dirty, bloody bandage now sodden with water.
+She wasn’t a medical doctor.
+Or a doctor.
+Or even very familiar with first aid, but she didn’t think that was healthy.

 “Ow.
 Owch.
 Ow.”